marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

-* FEATURE: Added an new theme Fiftyfifty
+* FEATURE: Added an new theme Le Bolide
 * FEATURE: Added the possibility for step by step progression for a selection of configurator themes.
 * FEATURE: Added the possibility to change the layout in some configurator themes.
 Whether the number of columns or the size of color swatches.
 * COMPATIBILITY: Botiga compatibility: quantity input layout, and +/- buttons